ONLINE EXAM REGISTRATION:

-- TWO pre-administration sessions are scheduled for April 5 and April 12, both at 7:45 am.
-ALL students are required to attend ONE of these sessions (in addition to registering for exams online by February 24).
-No make-up sessions.
+- MANDATORY pre-administration sessions are scheduled for April 6 or 13th (and April 12 for athletes).
+ALL students are required to select ONE of these sessions on the registration form (in addition to registering for exams online by February 23).
+No make-up sessions for these mandatory sessions.
 Attendance at this pre-administration reduces each AP Exam timing by approximately 30 minutes.
 More details about session locations will be emailed to students in late March/early April.

 STUDENTS RECEIVING EXTENDED TIME: